List of cat registries: Present day

+The nine members of the World Cat Congress are regarded as the major and reputable cat registries for pedigree registration of cat breeds worldwide.

-In the 21st century there are many cat registries.
-The International Cat Association (TICA) recognizes 71 standardized breeds, the Cat Fanciers' Association (CFA) recognizes 44, and the Fédération Internationale Féline (FIFe) recognizes 43.
-The New Zealand Cat Fancy recognizes and registers 55 cat breeds.
+The International Cat Association (TICA) recognises 71 standardised breeds, the Cat Fanciers' Association (CFA) recognises 44, and the Fédération Internationale Féline (FIFe) recognises 48.
+The New Zealand Cat Fancy (NZCF) recognises and registers 55 cat breeds.